thunze/abitur/englisch/india.md

 - **Delhi** as the largest city of India (22 million citizens), the Indian government is located in **New Delhi**
 - summer monsoon has a great impact on the living conditions as some people reside in houses which are not water-proof
 - former caste system (until 1949): the "untouchables" had no rights and no power, "Brahmins" had to avoid contact with them
-	- dominated society and politics, democra
+	- dominated society and politics, democracy changed it
 - **many *disparities*, local *fragmentation***
 - ***growth of population*** as a main problem again:
 	- poor health services, poor education, child malnutrition